Delivery Estimate: 2~4 Business Days.

 Remember readable parameters depend on what’s installed on the OBDII system by the manufacturer.
 Generally, newer vehicles will give more readings and faster refresh speed.
 Please also note that more sensors you have on the list the refresh frequency is lower due to limited vehicle bus/OBD device throughput.
 Some readings like transmission temp are manufacturer-specific and you will need the custom PID.
 Contact the app developer to verify if it’s supported.

-Check if the device is powered on.
+Check if the device is powered on (red power LED).
 If not, check the cigar fuse of your vehicle.
-If the device is powered on, make sure you are using a compatible phone/tablet and seeing the right place: WiFi list for VP01, Bluetooth list for VP11 & OBDCheck BLE.
+If the device is powered on, make sure you are using a compatible phone/tablet and seeing the right place: Bluetooth list for OBDII.

 Check the app hardware compatibility first.
 Then make sure the ignition key is at ON (or start the engine) and the correct connection settings is made in the App.
 Fully quit the app and re-start it to connect again.